santimirandarp/face-detection-node/README.md

 1. Clone the project
 2. `npm i` to install deps.

-Recommendation: run the examples first, using `ts-node example1.ts` or `ts-node example2.ts`.
+Recommendation: run the example first, using `ts-node examples/examples.ts`.

 ## Original Image